ilmanzo/q2boot/CONTRIBUTING.md

 - `documentation` - Documentation needs
 - `good first issue` - Good for newcomers
 - `help wanted` - Extra attention needed
+- `priority: critical` - Security or data loss issues
-- `priority: high` - Critical issues
+- `priority: high` - Important issues
+- `priority: normal` - Standard issues
 - `priority: low` - Nice to have
+- `area: cli` - Command line interface
+- `area: config` - Configuration system
+- `area: vm` - Virtual machine functionality
+- `area: build` - Build system and tooling

 ## Pull Request Process

 ### Review Process

-1. **Automated Checks**: CI/CD runs tests and checks
+1. **Automated Checks**: CI/CD runs tests, linting, and builds
-2. **Code Review**: Maintainers review the code
+2. **Initial Review**: Maintainers do an initial assessment
+3. **Detailed Review**: Code review focusing on quality and design
-3. **Feedback**: Address any feedback or requested changes
+4. **Feedback**: Address any feedback or requested changes
-4. **Approval**: Maintainer approves the changes
+5. **Approval**: Maintainer approves the changes
-5. **Merge**: Changes are merged to main branch
+6. **Merge**: Changes are merged to main branch

 ### Review Criteria

 Code reviews focus on:

 - **Correctness**: Does the code work as intended?
-- **Testing**: Are there adequate tests?
+- **Testing**: Are there adequate tests with good coverage?
 - **Performance**: Any performance implications?
 - **Security**: Are there security considerations?
 - **Maintainability**: Is the code easy to understand and maintain?
+- **Go Idioms**: Does it follow Go best practices?
-- **Documentation**: Is the code properly documented?
+- **Documentation**: Is the code and APIs properly documented?
+- **Breaking Changes**: Any impact on existing APIs?

 ### Addressing Feedback

 When receiving feedback:

-1. Read all comments carefully
+1. Read all comments carefully and ask for clarification if needed
-2. Ask questions if anything is unclear
-3. Make requested changes
+2. Make requested changes in separate commits for easy review
-4. Push updates to your branch
+3. Push updates to your branch (don't force push unless requested)
-5. Respond to comments explaining your changes
+4. Reply to comments explaining your changes
+5. Mark conversations as resolved when addressed
+6. Request re-review when ready

 ## Release Process